akhilmaratha/MovieAppReact/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Axios**: A promise-based HTTP client for making requests to external APIs.
 - **Redux**: A predictable state container for JavaScript apps.
-- **Bootstrap**: A front-end framework for developing responsive and mobile-first websites.
+- **Tailwind CSS**: A utility-first CSS framework for creating custom designs quickly.
 - **Vercel**: A cloud platform for static sites and Serverless Functions, used for hosting the application.

 ## Installation